huohuoren4/docs/python/flask/user_guide/quickstart.md

     return render_template('login.html', error=error)
 ```

 What happens if the key does not exist in the `form` attribute?
-In that case a special [KeyError](https://docs.python.org/3/library/exceptions.html#KeyError) is raised.
-You can catch it like a standard [KeyError](https://docs.python.org/3/library/exceptions.html#KeyError) but if you don’t do that, a HTTP 400 Bad Request error page is shown instead.
+In that case a special `KeyError` is raised.
+You can catch it like a standard `KeyError` but if you don’t do that, a HTTP 400 Bad Request error page is shown instead.
 So for many situations you don’t have to deal with that problem.

-To access parameters submitted in the URL (`?key=value`) you can use the [args](https://flask.palletsprojects.com/en/2.3.x/api/#flask.Request.args) attribute:
+To access parameters submitted in the URL (`?key=value`) you can use the `args` attribute:

 ```python
 searchword = request.args.get('key', '')
 ```

-We recommend accessing URL parameters with get or by catching the [KeyError](https://docs.python.org/3/library/exceptions.html#KeyError) because users might change the URL and presenting them a 400 bad request page in that case is not user friendly.
+We recommend accessing URL parameters with get or by catching the `KeyError` because users might change the URL and presenting them a 400 bad request page in that case is not user friendly.

-For a full list of methods and attributes of the request object, head over to the [Request](https://flask.palletsprojects.com/en/2.3.x/api/#flask.Request) documentation.
+For a full list of methods and attributes of the request object, head over to the `Request` documentation.

-### File Uploads
+### File Uploads {#file-uploads}

 You can handle uploaded files with Flask easily.
 Just make sure not to forget to set the `enctype="multipart/form-data"` attribute on your HTML form, otherwise the browser will not transmit your files at all.

 Uploaded files are stored in memory or at a temporary location on the filesystem.
 You can access those files by looking at the `files` attribute on the request object.
 Each uploaded file is stored in that dictionary.
-It behaves just like a standard Python `file` object, but it also has a [save()](https://werkzeug.palletsprojects.com/en/2.3.x/datastructures/#werkzeug.datastructures.FileStorage.save) method that allows you to store that file on the filesystem of the server.
+It behaves just like a standard Python `file` object, but it also has a `save()` method that allows you to store that file on the filesystem of the server.
 Here is a simple example showing how that works:

 ```python
 from flask import request